 As I have mentioned before, I got my love of photography from my dad.
 Although my parents were not well off back in the forties and fifties, my dad did own a camera.
 It was one that opened up with bellows.
-He took photos of our Migration to Australia and of our Settling in Australia, which I have shown in past posts.
+He took photos of our Migration to Australia and of our Settling in Australia, which are in my first book.

 At the end of 1959 my mum made me a new dress to wear to the end of year dance, which is now called the school formal.
 My dad took some photos of me.
 He made me pose this way and that and I was feeling embarrassed.
 I was happy when it was over.

 |Mum and dad on the ship coming to Australia 1949.|